roytang/blog/content/photos/2016/03/714071032680722432/index.md

 tags:
 - fallout4
 - PS4share
+title: ''
 ---

-Piper is the most useful companion since she was one of the X-men #fallout4 #PS4share https://t.co/OXrGUV8zTk
+Piper is the most useful companion since she was one of the X-men #fallout4 #PS4share